 The data available includes several occasions of crossings of trains.
 These are in the form of Passenger - Passenger crossing (P-P), Passenger - Freight crossing (P-F), Freight - Passenger Crossing (F-P) and Freight - Freight crossing (F-F).
+Pilkhani-Sahnewal section DFC will have single track, therefore Freight-Freight trains crossing is not involved.
 These crossings are representation of similar crossing likely to take place on EDFC on parallel tracks.
-F-F crossing is representation of similar crossing on detours at crossing stations.